aregmelqonyan/ETL-and-Report/README.md

 2. **After Cleaning(after_data_clean_report.html)** – report on the data after cleaning.
 3. **Final Report(top_queries_report.html)** – report based on business queries.

+## Data Folders

+The following folders are **created automatically** when the `scrapper.py` script is executed:

+- `data/raw/` – contains the raw scraped data
+- `data/processed/` – contains cleaned and processed data

+You do **not** need to create these folders manually.

 ## Database Configuration

 Database connection information is stored in the `.env` file, which is **not tracked by Git**.